-Poll: It may be the first day of Fall, but is it really time to go all out for pumpkins?
+Poll Results: Viewers decide if it's acceptable for Louisianians to begin rolling out pumpkins in September

 Latest Weather Blog

-Poll: It may be the first day of Fall, but is it really time to go all out for pumpkins?
+Poll Results: Viewers decide if it's acceptable for Louisianians to begin rolling out pumpkins in September

-BATON ROUGE - In recent years the start of Fall meant the beginning of 'all things pumpkin,' from the beloved pumpkin spice latte to simply decorating one's home with pumpkins.
+BATON ROUGE - In recent years, the start of Fall signals the start of featuring 'all things pumpkin,' from the beloved pumpkin spice latte to simply decorating one's home with pumpkins.

 But not everyone is enamored with the bright winter squash.